STATUS: AVAILABLE

 First in-house engineer ·food & dining ·0 → 1

-Joined as the first technical hire and took the entire stack over from a third-party agency.
+Joined as the first in-house backend engineer and took the entire stack over from a third-party agency.
 Scaled the consumer site, shipped the mobile site, integrated payments — the engagement that hardwired my zero-to-one instincts.
+Hiring a backend engineer as your first in-house technical hire is one of the highest-leverage decisions a startup makes; I've been on both sides of that decision.

 • End-to-end ownership of www.dineout.co.in backend